powsybl/powsybl-metrix/docs/mapping.md

 - a time series store (in csv format)
 - a mapping groovy script using the [mapping DSL](#mapping-dsl) described below

-The mapping process is mainly used through Metrix simulator but it may be executed separately in order to check its intermediate results.
+The mapping process is mainly used through Metrix simulator, but it may be executed separately in order to check its intermediate results.

 With only required options, the mapping does not produce any output.
 In adding option `--mapping-synthesis-dir`, it will output a [synthesis](#synthesis) of the mapping, allowing you to check the consistency of the produced multi cases.
 If you want to go deeper in the mapping process, the option `--check-equipment-time-series` will produce the full time series mapping.
 Lastly, the option `--network-output-dir` will output the network case with mapped values for the steps requested.